mikeludemann/angular-avatar/README.md

 # angular-avatar
-A n avatar component with Angular
+An avatar component with Angular